 If someone casually mentions that one time they were getting their Tarot cards read, they're giving you an opening for a new conversation -- it's perfectly okay to say, "You may not know this, but I read Tarot cards.
 What was your experience with that reader like?"
 This opens the door and paves the way for new interactions.

 Ultimately, it's up to you how involved you get with other members of the Pagan community.
 You may be perfectly happy to avoid them completely, and that's fine.
-Just know that if you ever decide you want to meet other Pagans and Wiccans, they're out there.
+Just know that if you ever decide you want to meet other Pagans, they're out there.
 You just have to make the effort to find them.